History of the Baltimore Orioles: 1945–46

 In 1945, the Browns posted an 81–75 record and fell to third place, six games out, again with less than top-ranked talent.
 The 1945 season may be best remembered for the Browns' signing of utility outfielder Pete Gray, the only one-armed major league position player in history.
 They tumbled to seventh in 1946.
-They would never finish with a winning record again while in St. Louis, partly because Muckerman was unwilling to improve the on-field product.
+They never finished with a winning record again while in St. Louis, partly because Muckerman was unwilling to improve the on-field product.
 Muckerman sold the team to DeWitt in 1949, but DeWitt was unable to reverse the slide.

 Bill Veeck's Browns

 In 1951, Bill Veeck, the colorful former owner of the Cleveland Indians, purchased the Browns.
 In St. Louis, he extended the promotions and wild antics that had made him famous and loved by many and loathed by many others.
 His most notorious stunt in St. Louis came on August 19, 1951, when he instructed Browns manager, Zack Taylor to send Eddie Gaedel, a 3-foot 7 inch, 65-pound midget, to bat as a pinch hitter.
 When Gaedel stepped to the plate he was wearing a Browns uniform with the number 1/8, and little slippers turned up at the end like elf's shoes.
 With no strike zone to speak of, Gaedel walked on four straight pitches.
 The stunt infuriated American League President Will Harridge, who voided Gaedel's contract the next day.
 In another Veeck stunt, the Browns handed out placards – reading take, swing, bunt, etc. – to fans and allowed them to make managerial decisions for a day.
 Taylor dutifully surveyed the fans' advice and relayed the sign accordingly.

 Veeck also brought the legendary, and seemingly ageless, Satchel Paige back to major league baseball to pitch for the Browns.
 Veeck had previously signed the former Negro leagues great to a contract in Cleveland in 1948 at age 42, amid much criticism.
 At 45, Paige's re-appearance in a Browns' uniform did nothing to win Veeck friends among baseball's owners.
-Nonetheless, Paige ended the season with a respectable 3–4 record and a 4.79 ERA.
+Nonetheless, Paige ended the season with a respectable 3–4 record and a 4.79 earned run average.

 Veeck believed that St. Louis was too small a market for two franchises, and planned to drive the Cardinals out of town.
 He signed many of the Cardinals' most locally loved ex-players and, as a result, brought many of their fans in to see the Browns.
 Veeck signed former Cardinals great Dizzy Dean to a broadcasting contract and tapped former Redbirds great Rogers Hornsby as manager.
 He also re-acquired former Browns fan favorite Vern Stephens and signed former Cardinals pitcher Harry Brecheen, both of whom had starred in the all-St. Louis World Series in 1944.
 He stripped Sportsman's Park of any Cardinals material and dressed it exclusively in Browns memorabilia.
 He even moved his family to an apartment under the stands.